 I believe that people should only purchase things when necessary, and only if they feel they truly need it (especially if isn’t pre-owned).
 Tea is no exception.
 While I do love tea, I also recognize that mindless consumption of it can be a bad thing.

 My goal is not to convince anyone to buy my tea.
 In fact, there are a lot of people who I think should not buy my tea.
 Perhaps those who already have enough tea to last a lifetime and don’t need anymore.
 My goal is only to educate people about tea and make them aware of the existence of this business.
 That way, if they do decide to buy tea in the future, they have the option of supporting my vision.

 For that reason, I don’t offer discounts or sales and I don’t provide subscription boxes.
-While these methods may generate revenue, they don’t align with my values of mindful consumption.
+While these methods may generate revenue, they don’t align with my values of mindful and intentional consumption.
 And there’s no reason to over-harvest tea trees just so we can throw tea around willy nilly.

-Whenever I talk to the wonderful people that grow the tea in my shop, I always try to approach our interactions first on the basis of compassion, and second on the basis of business.
-I do not speak with them skeptically under the mindset that they are trying to rip me off.
-Instead, I try to empathize with them and understand that their hard work deserves fair compensation.
+Whenever I talk to the people that grow the tea in my shop, I always try to approach our interactions first on the basis of compassion, and second on the basis of business.
+I try to empathize with them and understand that their hard work deserves fair compensation.
 I trust that they are proud of the tea they offer us.
 And if they suggest a fair price for a tea that I love, then I am happy to move forward.